KHUSHBOO0012/SystemDesign/UdemyCourse/DesigningSystemsThatScale.md

 ### Horizontal vs Vertical Scaling:
 **Vertical Scaling**
 Pros:
-- Number of Host to maintain is less
+- Number of Host to maintain is less.

 Cons:
 - Single point of failure

 **Horizontal Scaling**

 Pros:
 - High traffic can be handled.
 - if one is down then traffic re-directed to another one with help of Load balancer.

 Cons:
 - Number of Host to maintain increases.

-easier if web server is stateless.
+Easier if web server is stateless.
 Means Subsequent request should not depend on something being stored on that server from previous request.

 Stateless means any web server can handle any request at any time.